Social Analytics of Team Interaction using Dynamic Complexity Heat Maps and Network Visualizations: Results

 By identifying time-localized critical instabilities at both the individual level (team member rows) and at the team level (the Critical Instabilities row), we gain insight into the dynamic structure of the team's interaction.
 Most notably is the fact that, as predicted, dynamic complexity was sensitive to known task transitions.
 The known segments of the study are shown at the top of the figure (e.g., Pre-Task, Team Task, etc.).
 If we compare the time points for known task transitions at the top of Figure \ref{fig:heatmap} to those periods of instability highlighted at the bottom of the figure, we see we are able to recover all these transitions.
 For example, we can clearly see the transition from completing the collective ranking (Team Task) immediately following 16:37:00.
 Furthermore, as expected we also identified points of instability within task transitions (those that were not known prior to the analysis and correspond to changes in the interaction).
 We observe this during the both the Team Task (16:28:30) and during the Post-Task section (16:43:30).

 At this point, it is apparent that the combined use of Sociometric sensors that capture vocal volume of team members and the visualization of dynamic complexity with critical instabilities identified, provides an empirically derived and objective overview regarding the team dynamics.
 This is particularly insightful given the ability of the measure to capture the identification of task- and interaction- transitions.
-To make better sense of the critical instabilities and interaction transitions specifically, two members of our research team evaluated the video recording of the interaction and notes from the session.
-Table \ref{table:qualitative} provides a detailed overview of the times in the task when team critical instabilities were identified and qualitative assessments of what was occurred at those points as well as the period in between them.
-With regard to the interaction transition during the Team Task, the critical point corresponded to a team member who previously had not contributed much proposing an unpopular perspective that changed the dynamic.
+To make better sense of the critical instabilities and interaction transitions, two members of our research team evaluated the video recording as well as notes of the interaction session.
+Table \ref{table:qualitative} provides a detailed overview of the times in the task when team critical instabilities were identified and qualitative assessments of what occurred at those points as well as the period in between them.
+With respect to the interaction transition during the Team Task, the critical point corresponded to a team member who previously had not contributed much proposing an unpopular perspective that changed the dynamic.
 Many sub-conversations ensued.
 Regarding the Post-Task critical point, the facilitator began to provide the expert rankings (solution to Lost at Sea task) and many participants expressed excitement.
 So this represented a critical event in the interaction.